Do You Know What’s In Your Beer? A Guide to Healthier Beer (Gluten Free)

 This post is sponsored by Omission.
 All thoughts and opinions are my own.
 Thank you for supporting the brands that make it possible for Root + Revel to provide free content and healthy living inspiration.

-And beer.
 Because what is a football game without beer?
 And buffalo sauce.
 And chili.
 Or both!

 As much fun as drinking beer and watching the game can be though, I have to admit–as someone who tries to minimize their gluten intake, this time of year can also be a little stressful.
+And even though I’m much more flexible with eating gluten sometimes than I was a couple years ago, I still try to opt for ‘healthier’ when I do drink… because hangovers just get worse as you get older, amiright?!

-If you care about what you put in your bodies, but also don’t want to sacrifice flavor, fun or feel guilty about indulging, there are a handful of healthier beers on the market that make drinking beer possible again.
+If you care about what you put in your body, but also don’t want to sacrifice flavor, fun or feel guilty about indulging, there are a handful of healthier beers on the market that make drinking beer possible again.

 Healthier Beer + Why You Should Switch